Sidhu-007/Italian-resturant-menu-/README.md

 # Italian-resturant-menu-
-one day sitting idle , i thought about pizza ,made an app
+one day sitting idle , i thought about pizza !